 The focus of the club shall be on: providing groomed trails for community use and education on using groomed trails; facilitating access to the sport of cross-country skiing; conducting social and skiing activities for the Central Oregon community; and supporting and cooperating with other organizations sharing the Meissner Nordic mission.

-In recent years the Meissner Nordic has made incredible achievements at Virginia Meissner Sno-Park by:
+In recent years the Meissner Nordic Ski Club has made major achievements at Virginia Meissner Sno-Park by:

 - building of the new Meissner Shelter

-- purchasing a fabulous PistenBully Snowcat to provide us with exceptional, consistent grooming for both classic and skating
+- purchasing a PistenBully 100 snowcat to provide us with exceptional, consistent grooming

-- building of the permanent lodge / warming hut near the parking lot, complete with tables and wood stove
+- building of the permanent lodge near the parking lot, complete with tables and a wood stove

 - working with the Forest Service to install the double CXT toilets